grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 `name` | `string` | The custom name given to the policy. | | yes `type` | `string` | The valid policy type for this policy. | | yes

-Each policy will result in a decision, and the processor will evaluate them to make a final decision:
+Each policy results in a decision, and the processor evaluates them to make a final decision:

 - When there's an "inverted not sample" decision, the trace is not sampled;
 - When there's a "sample" decision, the trace is sampled;